JohnEdwa/RTAutoSprintExtended/Readme.md

 ## Differences to the old version
 * Works, for one thing
+* Shows the correct crosshairs, instead of the useless sprinting chevron.
 * Commando, Huntress and Engineer autosprint during more skills (still something a player could do by themselves).
-* Added Loader and Acrid with proper autosprinting.
+* Added REX, Loader and Acrid with proper autosprinting.
 * Artificer Flamethrower mode is configurable.
 * Engineer can be allowed to sprint between deploying mines.